enterstudio/portfolium/Readme.txt

 Portfolium theme by www.wpshower.com

-Portfolium is a clean and flexible Wordpress grid-based portfolio theme designed in a modern & minimalist style.
+Portfolium is a clean and flexible WordPress grid-based portfolio theme designed in a modern & minimalist style.
 Portfolium is ideal for designers, artists, photographers, and other creative specialists who require a professional portfolio theme.
 Portfolium theme is coded in valid CSS and HTML and compatible with all browsers.
-It supports all Wordpress 3.0 features and gives you extra flexibility.
+It supports all WordPress 3.0 features and gives you extra flexibility.

 Plugins Used:
 (not necessarily) WP-PageNavi - http://wordpress.org/extend/plugins/wp-pagenavi/